hanyoseob/matlab-DMD/README.md

 ### 4. Look back up high-dimensional space from low-dimensional space

  In the previous step, the eigen vectors $W$ are calculated in the low-dimensional subspace, but not an original high-dimensional space.
-The eigen vectors $W$ can be returned to the original space by calculating:
+The eigen vectors $W$ can be returned to the original space by calculating below:

  $$\Phi = \bar{X}' V_r \Sigma_r^{-1} W,$$